Sunni vs. Shiaa Inheritance law

 Causes of death

-Under Sunni law, Killers cannot inherit, whether intentional or by mistake, negligence, or accident, and are debarred from succeeding to the estate of that other.
+Under Sunni law, Killers cannot inherit, whether intentionally or by mistake, negligence, or accident, and are debarred from succeeding to the estate of that other.
 But homicide under the Shia law is not a bar to succession unless the death was intentional.

 Relational degree